radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 Applications RP has a key sub component `Recipe Engine` to execute `recipes`.
 `Recipes` are Bicep or Terraform code supplied by user that is used to deploy infrastructure components on Azure and AWS.
 The Bicep recipes are fetched from OCI compliant registries.
 Terraform recipes are public modules and fetched from internet too.

 In order to execute Terraform recipes, Applications RP installs latest Terraform.
 It also mounts an empty directory `/terraform` into Applications RP pod.
-It uses this directory for executing terraform recipes using the installed executable.
+It uses this directory for executing terraform recipes using the installed Terraform.
 The output resources generated from terraform module are converted to Radius output resources and stored in our datastore.

 In order to deploy bicep recipes, Applications RP sends a request to UCP, which in turn forwards it to Deployment Engine.